The JIFSAN Monitoring and Evaluation (M&E) program is designed to capture the impact of capacity building efforts.

 - When agriculture and food industry value chain actors change their behaviors, they will be able to supply safer food to consumers at home and in the US.

 - Safer food improves consumer nutrition and health.
 Better product improves value chain actors’ income and livelihood.

-To capture the impacts of JIFSAN’s training, we want to measure the changes along the chain of impacts.
+To capture the impacts of JIFSAN’s training, we want to measure the changes along the chain.

-- To monitor JIFSAN’s TTT trainings, we want to measure the scale of our effort such as the number of trainings, the number of participants, and the span of geographic location [link to map].
+- To monitor JIFSAN’s TTT trainings, we want to measure the scale of our effort such as the number of trainings, the number of participants, and the span of geographic location (see map).
 In addition, we would like to measure their improvement as a result of the training.
 JIFSAN obtains this information through training documentation and in-class evaluation.

 - To measure the immediate impact of the TTT training, we would like to know how many of our international participants become food safety trainers and the scales of their training efforts.
 We measure this “multiplier effect” by the number of growers trained by JIFSAN TTT participants.
 JIFSAN acquires this information by contacting our past participants.

 - However, the impacts on agriculture and food industry value chain actors, their outputs, and welfare of the society are captured by other organizations in both the public and private sectors.

 - Just as food safety improvement is a collaborative effort, so is the M&E of food safety capacity building.
 JIFSAN proposes a data-sharing public private partnership.
 For more related information please also visit IAFNS' Capacity Building page .